GET YOUR WEEKLY DOSE OF BULLSHIT-FREE ENCOURAGEMENT STRAIGHT TO YOUR INBOX EVERY SUNDAY!

 In doing so, I started to become the protagonist of my own story, instead of a minor character in someone else’s.
 By owning my story, I was giving myself the courage to examine what I really wanted from life, how I could live a life that only I could and the shitload of courage it takes to actually start taking action.

-And that’s what I’m aiming to do here.
-Encourage and rebel rouse you to choose yourself.
+And that’s what I’m share and do here: encourage and rebel rouse you to choose yourself.

-Since starting That Hummingbird Life nearly three years ago, I walked away from my career in women’s rights, I became a freelance graphic designer and decided to pursue That Hummingbird Life as my life’s work.
+Since starting That Hummingbird Life four years ago, I walked away from my career in women’s rights and I became a freelance graphic designer to fund myself while I began pursue That Hummingbird Life as my life’s work.
+(I still do graphic design work for doers makers and world shakers and I love it!)
 I started The Couragemakers Podcast to shine the light on other unconventional creatives who have also chosen themselves.

 I completed a lifelong dream and travelled from the West Coast to the East Coast of the US with Mr. Meg (doing it soley via public transport wasn’t part of that dream, but that’s another story) and I’m currently in the process of working out how to do the work that you’re meant to do and have it sustain you at the same time.
 It’s been a messy story, with some pretty high highs and some very low lows, but was it worth it?
 Fuck yes.

-My hope for That Hummingbird Life, is that it can be a place of solace for you online.
-It can be a bullshit-free space for you to explore your own story, and to start putting that story out there in the world.
-It can be a bright spot not so bright days.
+My hope for That Hummingbird Life, is that it can be a place of solace for you online and be a place for you to really receive the encouragement, the rebel-rousing and the support you need to live the life you know you can live.
+THL is a bullshit-free space for you to explore your own story, and to start putting that story out there in the world.
+It can be a bright spot on the not so bright days.